hendrikboeck/ant-rs/README.md

 <sup>[(Back to top)](#table-of-contents)</sup>

-ant, program for port forwarding addresses over a SSH tunnel<br />
+ant, program for local/remote port forwarding over a SSH tunnel<br />
-Copyright (C) 2023, Hendrik Böck <hendrikboeck.dev@protnmail.com>
+Copyright (C) 2023, Hendrik Böck <hendrikboeck.dev@protonmail.com>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by